Safe-Works/SafeWorks/README.md

   </pre>

 To run the Angular frontend, you must have installed the Angular CLI. </br>
-If you have questions about how to install and use Angular CLI, please follow the official guide bellow:
+If you have questions about how to install and use Angular CLI, please follow the official guide below:

 * Angular CLI
   <pre>